tripledio/tripledio.github.io/_posts/2024-03-27-maximizing-resource-efficiency.md

 author: guido
 tags: efficiency
 description: To be efficient, resources should be in use 100%
-excerpt: Tackling the prevalent idea that in order to be efficient, resources should be in use 100%
+excerpt: Tackling the prevalent idea that in order to be efficient, resources should be in use 100%.
+And the dangers of WIP.
 hideLogo: true
 spotlight:
   imgDir: /img/posts/efficiency